 English Language Requirement

-Many UK study routes require evidence of your English language ability.
+Many UK study routes require you to prove your English language ability.

-Depending on your course and university, you may need an approved English test, or you may be able to use previous qualifications or another accepted form of evidence.
+The exact requirement depends on your course level, university and visa route.
+Some students may need an approved English test, while others may be able to use previous qualifications or university-assessed evidence.

 Useful guide: